Whistleblower News & Articles

-From its inception in 1863 under President Abraham Lincoln through its amendments in 1943 under President Franklin Roosevelt, in 1986 under President Ronald Reagan, and most recently in 2009 and 2010 under President Barack Obama, the False Claims Act is a true bipartisan success story that has surpassed the wildest expectations of its proponents.
+From its inception in 1863 under President Abraham Lincoln through its amendments by Presidents Franklin Roosevelt in 1943, Ronald Reagan in 1986, and most recently in 2009 and 2010 under Barack Obama, the False Claims Act is a true bipartisan success story for whistleblowers and the government that has surpassed the wildest expectations of its proponents.
 The Act, with its whistleblower or qui tam provision, has led to the recovery of close to $60 billion for the government and prevented untold other amounts of fraud, waste and abuse.
 In these divisive times, we should all be inspired by the public good that can come when our elected officials are reasonable and open to cooperation and compromise.

 By World War II, the courts and the Department of Justice, the executive agency charged with enforcing the Act, were contending with unexpected problems in the administration of the law.
-For example, there were many instances of “parasitic” or “cut and paste” relators who were filing qui tam lawsuits based on information that was already publicly known, through the media or worse yet, from government fraud indictments filed in court.
+For example, there were many instances of “parasitic” or “cut and paste” relators who filed qui tam lawsuits based on information that was already publicly known, through the media or worse yet, from government fraud indictments filed in court.
 This thwarted the purpose of the FCA, which was to encourage whistleblowers with non-public original information to come forward and alert the government and, in return for taking this risk, to receive a reward.
 To reward a parasitic relator, on the other hand, drained the Treasury, diverted DOJ and court resources, and undermined the purposes of the law.
-The 1943 amendments, primarily aimed at curbing such abuses, were passed by Congress and signed by President Roosevelt.

 Recently, the Department of Justice published its annual report on FCA enforcement and recoveries.
 Remarkably, since the 1986 amendments, the government has recovered close to $60 billion under the FCA with whistleblower cases accounting for over 70% of those recoveries.
 Through the bipartisan efforts of our elected officials, hard work by many in and out of government, and the courage of whistleblowers, the False Claims Act is the poster child for how effective the government can be.
 It has proven resilient and elastic, able to ebb and flow with the changing times.
 We hail all the Presidents who have cooperated with Congress and thereby enabled the FCA to succeed for all of us.